scipopt/rubberband/README.md

 ### Web Server

 Rubberband is meant to be deployed behind a production webserver, such as a [nginx](https://www.nginx.com/) or [apache](https://httpd.apache.org/).
+See [config/rubberband-oauth](config/rubberband-oauth) for a sample nginx configuration.
+This example shows an HTTPS deployment configured with [Let's Encrypt](and://letsencrypt.org/).

 ### Process Management